Visão Geral

 The template file includes headers in the format Display Name#field_name (e.g., Organization#owner), where the display name is localized to your language and the field name after # is used for import mapping.
 The comment prefix (everything before #) is automatically removed during import.

-Upload Process
+Upload process

-Upload Permissions
+Upload permissions

-User upload permissions depend on your admin role:
+Who can upload depends on your role:

 - Global admins (users in the